olefjaerestad/caniuse/README.md

 ## Notes
 - Src files (the files you actually edit) are located in `src`.
-- Dev files (used by dev server, for local development) are located in `dist`.
+- Dev files (used by dev server, for local development) are located in `dev`.
 These are compiled from `src`.
 - Prod files (bundled, production ready files) are located in `build`.
 These are compiled from `src`.

 ## Todo
 - Theming.
 - Inline TODOs.
 - Write tests.
 - Fix `ERR_MODULE_NOT_FOUND`on `npm run dev` by only running nodemon _after_ snowpack has finished transpiling.
 Side note: `nodemon` doesnt seem to restart automatically if provided a config.
-Update: It does, just remember to use a trailing slash in the watched folders: `"dist/server/"`.
+Update: It does, just remember to use a trailing slash in the watched folders: `"dev/server/"`.
 - getSupportDataForMyAudience: return empty object instead of all features if search param is empty?
 - Add dropdown menu for selecting which website to fetch GA data from.